funkybob/django-nap/docs/publisher.rst

       The ``api_name`` argument will be used for naming the url patterns.

+   .. classmethod:: index()

+      Returns details about handlers available on this publisher.

+      The result will be a dict with two keys: list, and detail.

+      Each item will contain a list of handlers and the HTTP verbs they accept.

    .. method::  dispatch(request, action='default', object_id=None, \**kwargs):

       Entry point used by the view function.